Taylor Swift Image Plastered On UPS Trucks — Smirk In ‘Creepy’ Ad Conjures Questions

 — shonda rhimes (@shondarhimes) August 25, 2017

-This Week critiqued the new Taylor Swift – UPS ad and called it “creepiest thing ever.”
+This Week critiqued the new Taylor Swift – UPS ad and called it the “creepiest thing ever.”
 There is also a tie-in with Swift concert tickets, which can be seen at the end of the short clip below.

 The ad can be seen in the video below, maybe you could figure out where this is going?
-You will start seeing Taylor Swift’s image on the UPS trucks this coming Saturday in a few select major cities, like New York, Altanta, and Nashville.
+You will start seeing Taylor Swift’s image on the UPS trucks this coming Saturday in a few select major cities, like New York, Atlanta, and Nashville.

-The nationwide campaign will roll-out shortly after the first trucks appear with the Reputation album on their sides in those selected areas.
+The nationwide campaign will roll out shortly after the first trucks appear with the Reputation album on their sides in those selected areas.
 The album is due out on November 10.

 [Featured Image by Matt Sayles/AP Images]